mfms-ncsu/galant-js/system-test-plan.md

 - merge changes into `main`
 - get rid of console.log statements (should devise a script for this)
 - add notes to version-history.md
-- push changes and create version on github.com site
+- push changes, create version on github.com site
+- deploy the version on the galant.csc.ncsu.edu site

 ## Testing overview